Magz8984/My-CPP-Learning-Projects/README.md

  - To create a reference point for future C++ lessons.

 ## What this entails
-I shall be using oriely's practical programming
-I'll use various trusted sources such as TutorialsPoint, GeeksForGeeks among other websites to document my code.
+I shall be using oriely's practical programming and various trusted sources such as TutorialsPoint, GeeksForGeeks among other websites to document my code.

 ## How to use this
 1. Use repository to learn basics of CPP